College of Health and Human Sciences

 - The Center on Better Health and Life for Underserved Populations engages in both prevention and intervention research in health-related issues within the broader community and partners with agencies throughout the State with a focus on health disparities.

-The Department of Nutrition, Food and Exercise Sciences (NFES) has several laboratories dedicated to research in a variety of areas.
+- The Department of Nutrition and Integrative Physiology (NIP) has several laboratories dedicated to research in a variety of areas.
 The research fields include food microbiology (biological safety level two), food science, nutrition science, and exercise physiology.
-These facilities are equipped with instruments and technologies to study cell cultures, animals, clinical trials, and athletic performance.
-The NFES laboratories that enhance and enrich the student’s education include:
+These facilities are equipped with instruments and technologies to conduct studies across the research continuum, from molecular to whole organism, including cell culture, animal, clinical trials, and athletic performance.
+The NIP laboratories that enhance and enrich the student's education include:

-- Cardiovascular Laboratory, equipped to evaluate the effects of exercise, particularly resistance exercise, and diet on autonomic control of blood pressure, central hemodynamics, and arterial stiffness in individuals with chronic diseases.
+- Cardiovascular Laboratories, equipped to evaluate the effects of exercise and diet on autonomic control of blood pressure, central hemodynamics, and arterial stiffness in individuals with chronic diseases.

 - Exercise Physiology Laboratories, equipped to evaluate aerobic and anaerobic fitness, strength, and body composition.

-- The Institute of Sports Sciences and Medicine houses a state of the art Human Performance laboratory.
-Designed for testing competitive athletes of all ages, the laboratory provides an opportunity for investigators to conduct multidisciplinary research in human and athletic performance, including the prevention and treatment of athletic injuries.
+- The Human Performance Laboratory, designed for testing and training of competitive athletes of all ages, provides an opportunity for investigators to conduct multidisciplinary research in human and athletic performance, including the prevention and treatment of athletic injuries.

 - Nutrition and Food Instrument Laboratory provides a setting for chemical, analytical, microbial, and sensory testing.